-New Plan Benefits
+New Plan Benefits under the Amended 2018 Plan

-Awards granted under the 2018 Plan to our executive officers, directors and other employees are discretionary and are not subject to set benefits or amounts under the terms of the 2018 Plan, and our Board and Compensation Committee have not granted any awards under the 2018 Plan subject to shareholder approval of this Proposal 5.
-Accordingly, the benefits or amounts that will be received by, or allocated to, the Company's Chief Executive Officer, the Company's Chief Financial Officer, the Company's three other named executive officers, all current executive officers as a group, all current directors who are not executive officers as a group, and all employees (including all current officers who are not executive officers) as a group under the 2018 Plan, as well as the benefits or amounts which would have been received by, or allocated to, such individuals and groups for fiscal year 2017 if the 2018 Plan had been in effect, are not determinable.
+Awards granted under the Amended 2018 Plan to our executive officers, directors and other employees are discretionary and are not subject to set benefits or amounts under the terms of the Amended 2018 Plan, and our Board and Compensation Committee have not granted any awards under the Amended 2018 Plan subject to shareholder approval of this Proposal 4.
+Accordingly, the benefits or amounts that will be received by, or allocated to, the Company's CEO, the Company's Chief Financial Officer, the Company's five other named executive officers, all current executive officers as a group, all current directors who are not executive officers as a group under the 2018 Plan, are not determinable.